-- •<ImageFileBrowser>images/ImageFileBrowser.gif</ImageFileBrowser> icon image to be used in the file browser to show a project corresponding to this problem type.
-The recommended dimensions for this image are 17x12 pixels. - •<MsgcatRoot>scripts/msgs</MsgcatRoot> a path, relative or absolute, indicating where the folder with the name msgs is located.
-The folder msgs contains the messages catalog for translation. - •<PasswordPath>..</PasswordPath> a path, relative or absolute, indicating where to write the password information see ValidatePas sword node). - •<ValidatePassword></ValidatePassword> provides a custom validation script in order to override the default GiD validation (see Vali datePassword node).

-•<CustomLibAutomatic>1</CustomLibAutomatic> This node must be defined only for 'customLib like' problemtypes, with values 0 (default) or 1 .If true it allows to do automatic tasks to use the library (otherwise the problemtype developer must write extra code to use the library, like load packages, initialize the library, etc.)

-•<CustomLibNativeGroups>1</CustomLibNativeGroups> This node must be defined only for 'customLib like' problemtypes, with values 0 (default) or 1, to specify that the library uses 'native GiD groups' instead of 'pseudo-groups GiD conditions'.
+- <lcon>images/my\icon.ico</lco> Windows .ico image to be used in the Windows file browser to show the . gid folder of the project with the icon corresponding to this problem type.
+It is recommended a .ico with multiple resolutions. - <MsgcatRoot>scripts/msgs</MsgcatRoot> a path, relative or absolute, indicating where the folder with the name msgs is located.
+The folder msgs contains the messages catalog for translation. - <PasswordPath>..</PasswordPath> a path, relative or absolute, indicating where to write the password information see ValidatePassword node). - <ValidatePassword></ValidatePassword> provides a custom validation script in order to override the default GiD validation (see ValidatePassword node). - <CustomLibAutomatic>1</CustomLibAutomatic> This node must be defined only for 'customLib like' problemtypes, with values 0 (default) or 1 .If true it allows to do automatic tasks to use the library (otherwise the problemtype developer must write extra code to use the library, like load packages, initialize the library, etc.) - <CustomLibNativeGroups>1</CustomLibNativeGroups> This node must be defined only for 'customLib like' problemtypes, with values 0 (default) or 1, to specify that the library uses 'native GiD groups' instead of 'pseudo-groups GiD conditions'.